oskar-anderson/HedgehogDBD/README.md

 ## Running Locally

-1. Make sure to change `.env` variable `VITE_BASE_URL` to match the environment before running any commands
+1. Make sure to change `EnvGlobals.ts` variable `BASE_URL` to match the environment before running any commands
 ```
 http://localhost:8080
 OR